 NoteSince the Flex 7500 wireless controller does not support the new mobility architecture, this step can be skipped when implementing a guest controller which is auto-anchoring wireless devices from a Flex 7500 foreign controller.
-Since the Flex 7500 wireless controller does not support the new mobility architecture, this step can be skipped when implementing a guest controller which is auto-anchoring wireless devices from a Flex 7500 foreign controller.

 The guest controller authenticates the users against an external server, which is ISE in this design.
 Hence, the guest controller must be configured to redirect the guest users to the ISE, which is shown in Figure 21-20.